Logo Copyright © 2007 NCCG - All Rights Reserved

 Q. "In the beginning was the Torah" ...?

 A. Yes, absolutely.
-Torah contains the divine intent of Yahweh - it is His heart expressed in human deeds and a way of living.
+Torah contains the divine intent of Yahweh - it is His heart expressed in human deeds and a code detailing a way of living.
 It is the way given to us to be the most happy one and the most closely identified with Him.
 It is the revelation of His heart by which our hearts become united with His.

-A. There are three categories of covenants just as there are three categories of commandments.
+A. There are three categories of covenants just as there are three categories of mitzvot (commandments).
 Our job is to first of all teach the people these things.
 Once they have a desire to live them, they are invited to enter into covenants with Yahweh to obey Him.
-These three categories correspond to (a) loving Yahweh and loving our fellow man - the "Golden Rule" or "Royal Way"; (b) Submitting to the rule of the Ten Commandments; and (c) Submitting to the rule of all the rest of the mitzvot (commandments).
-This is a matter of free will always.
+These three categories correspond to:

 Q. And presumably this Submissiveness to Yahweh's Torah is what qualifies them for Priesthood Orders?